arjunravi26/MyMLFramework/README.md

 ## Project Structure

 - **Flask and HTML**: Deploy your machine learning models seamlessly with our Flask and HTML integration.
-- **Exception Handling**: Robust exception handling to ensure your application runs smoothly under all circumstances.
+- **Exception Handling**: Exception handling to ensure your application runs smoothly under all circumstances.
 - **Logging Library**: Keep track of your application's activities with our integrated logging library.
 - **Setup File**: Easy setup with our setup file.
 Get your application up and running in no time.
 - **Index.html and app.py**: Basic files to kickstart your application.